cjungmann/xsl-import/README.md

 ## Usage

 ~~~
-$ xsl-import _your-file.xsl_
+$ xsl-import [-is] _your-file.xsl_

+**-i** will add a _**i**mport_ source comment to each imported element.
+**-s** will _**s**trip_ all comments from imported elements.
 ~~~

 There are 4 sample XSLT files included with the project.
-Together, they test two levels of xsl:import (an imported file that itself includes a third file).
+Together, they test two levels of _xsl:import_ (an imported file that itself includes a third file).

-Run the test:
+Run the test, including the import file comments to see how priorities are
+resolved:

 ~~~
-$ xsl-import base.xsl
+$ xsl-import -i base.xsl
 ~~~

+The strip comments flag, -s, is intended to generate a somewhat minimized document for delivery, especially over the web.
+This makes it more feasible to liberally document the XSLT files to help clarify what is otherwise a rather difficult computer language to scan.

+The output can be a bit ragged.
+Rather than trying to make a pretty-print feature, it is recommended that users take advantage of the

 ## Description

-This command-line tool will read an XSLT file, and recursively incorporate unique element children of the document element xsl:stylesheet of files indicated with xsl:import elements.
+This command-line tool will read an XSLT file, and recursively incorporate unique element children of the document element _xsl:stylesheet_ of files indicated with _xsl:import_ elements.

 The output will be the text of a single XSLT document that directly contains the unique elements of the imported files.
 Sending this file to an end-user instead